 The Lake District has some of the prettiest villages in England and stunning scenery.
 Declared a UNESCO World Heritage Site in 2017 it is one of the most popular destinations in the UK for walkers and hikers.

-In this article you will find information about 11 Lake District walks and hikes contributed by fellow travel writers and bloggers.
+In this article you will find information about 11 of the best Lake District walks and hikes contributed by fellow travel writers and bloggers.

 Included for each walk/hike you will find practical information including the distance, level of difficulty, estimated time to complete the hike, a map and any highlights to watch out for along the way.